tainacan/tainacan/docs/key-concepts.md

 * URL: An URL pointing to an external website or file.
 It can be a general website, a specific file, or media services.
 In the case of media services, Tainacan recognizes addresses and displays the appropriate player, using [oEmbed](https://oembed.com/)
 * Text: A plain text, stored directly in the database, the user can type upon creating or editing an item

+### Metadata

+Data about the item.
+Each item have a metadata value for each field of the collection it belongs to.

 ## Fields

 Every collection have a set of fields.
 They are the description of the items of this collection.
+They define the metadata items in this collection will have.

 Each field has a set of settings.
 Is it required?
 Is it supposed to be unique (an ID number for example)?
 Does it accept multiple values?
 What is it Field Type?
 (TODO: see the complete list of field attributes).